Druidic Symbols And Celtic Zodiac Animals

-Hawks and falcons are renowned for their eyesight in nature, and the same trait can be said of those who claim this sign.
+Hawks and falcons are renowned for their eyesight in nature, and the same trait can be said of those who claim this Celtic sign.
 They care about the lofty view that comes with wisdom and knowledge and seeks to share both with others.

 Those under this animal zodiac sign also can spot a clear target from a long way away, and pursue it with a direct single-minded force that even gets the attention of a wolf.
-However if there isn’t anything that grabs their full passion they fill simply float from one project to another, one thought to another, until that major idea demands their full focus.
+However if there isn’t anything that grabs their interest they fill simply float from one project to another, one thought to another, until that major idea demands their full focus.